sermilrod/kafka-elk-docker-compose/README.md

 ```

 The full stack takes around a minute to be fully functional as there are dependencies beteween services.
-After that you should be able to hit Kibana [http://localhost:5601](http://localhost:5601) and see the log entries generated before.
+After that you should be able to hit Kibana [http://localhost:5601](http://localhost:5601)

+Before you see the log entries generated before you have to configure an index pattern in kibana.
+Make sure you configure it with these two options:
+* Index name or pattern: logstash-*
+* Time-field name: @timestamp

 ## Configuration
 The *docker-compose.yml* deploys an ELK solution using kafka as a buffer for log collection.
 This repository is shipped with the minimal amount of configuration needed to make the stack work.
 The default config files are: